List of Emmerdale characters introduced in 2004: Lesley Meredith

 Lesley Meredith, played by Sherrie Hewson, made her first appearance on 9 June 2004.
-Lesley was introduced as the mother of established character, fishmonger Simon Meredith) (Dale Meeks).
+Lesley was introduced as the mother of an established character, fishmonger Simon Meredith (Dale Meeks).
 Hewson likened Lesley to her character Virginia Raven on Crossroads, which she had previously starred in with Emmerdale co-star Lucy Pargeter.
 She described Lesley as having "a bitchy side to her, which she uses against Simon's girlfriends."
 In February 2006, it was reported that Lesley would be written out alongside Simon after Hewson and Meeks were told their contracts would not be renewed.
-Hewson told Sarah Tetteh of the Daily Mirror: I've had a great time on Emmerdale but it's time to move on."
+Hewson told Sarah Tetteh of the Daily Mirror: "I've had a great time on Emmerdale but it's time to move on."
 Hewson felt that a lot more could have been done with Lesley: "I saw her running the B&B or having her own chip shop.
 She was stuck in a rut.
 When that happens, it's best to move on – although the door is open for a return."
 She felt Lesley's storylines were not that exciting, but thought her exit was.
 She said, "Lesley runs off with a gypsy who Rodney Blackstock (Patrick Mower) befriends.
 He's a bit of a scallywag and it's quite out of character."
 Hewson added that she would miss co-stars Meeks and Elizabeth Estensen, but was glad not to be starting filming at 5:30am.
 To aid Lesley's departure, Brian Hibbard made a brief return as Bobby-John Downes, an old flame of Lesley's who had appeared in the series three years prior.